 This is in contrast to telcos, who typically focus on providing and managing the cellular connection but do not take ownership for security all the way down to the device.
 They also often require third-party SIM management services in order to work most effectively in their networks.

-By using Twilio Super SIM, Electric Imp offers cellular services across multiple carriers around the globe, which translates into broader and more reliable coverage.
+By using Super SIM*, Electric Imp offers cellular services across multiple carriers around the globe, which translates into broader and more reliable coverage.
 In addition, Electric Imp customers also have access to impCentral™’s device management capabilities and secure OTA updates.

 Yes.
 The same powerful development and management environment used by Electric Imp’s Ethernet and WiFi customers is now available for cellular connectivity.